-The plant based diet in general is great for everyone, when done correctly.
-I must emphasise ‘when done correctly‘, as you really need to be sure you understand proper food combining before you begin otherwise you may do yourself more harm than good.
+The plant based diet in general is great for everyone – when done correctly.
+I must emphasise ‘when done correctly‘, as you really need to be sure you understand proper food combining before you begin, otherwise you may literally do yourself more harm than good.

-But when done properly, plant based eating is also great for blood sugar control, making it a good diet for diabetics, people with blood sugar problems, obesity, weight problems and inflammatory diseases.
-However, if you do suffer these issues you should keep your portion of carbohydrate and sweet foods on the lower side, and focus more on protein, fats and fiber.
+But when done properly plant based eating is also great for blood sugar control, thus making it also good for diabetics, people with blood sugar problems, obesity, weight problems and inflammatory diseases.
+However, if you do suffer these issues you should keep your portion of carbohydrate and sweet foods on the lower side and focus more on protein, fats and fiber.

 How to make a ‘Complete’ Plant Based Meal